rcc-uchicago/submit/README.md

 Modify the form elements in `client/index.html` according to your needs.

+Change the hostname and port for the server on [these lines of `main.js`](https://github.com/rcc-uchicago/submit/blob/master/client/main.js#L4-5)
-Change the url on [this line of `main.js`](https://github.com/rcc-uchicago/submit/blob/master/client/main.js#L4-5) to reflect the hostname and port of the server.
+The url of the server reflects the hostname and port [here](https://github.com/rcc-uchicago/submit/blob/master/client/main.js#L58)

 #### Server

-Modify the host and port number as appropriate on [this line of `server.js`  ](https://github.com/rcc-uchicago/submit/blob/master/server/server.js#L7)
+Modify the host and port number as appropriate on [these lines of `server.js`  ](https://github.com/rcc-uchicago/submit/blob/master/server/server.js#L4-5) to match those in 'main.js'.

 Install dependencies and fire up the server: